error2403/Event-Manager/README.md

 MySQL and flask website

-uses pip-sync to load python requirements
+will use pip-sync to load python requirements